HazyResearch/correct-n-contrast/README.md

 # Correct-N-Contrast

-This repository is the official implementation of Correct-N-Contrast: a Contrastive Approach forImproving Robustness to Spurious Correlations.
+This folder contains code for our NeurIPS 2021 submission: Correct-N-Contrast: a Contrastive Approach for Improving Robustness to Spurious Correlations.

 ## Requirements